dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 - The CRV allocation for liquidity providers is *vested*<a onclick="captureSection('#crv-token-distribution')" href="#glossary"><sup>[6]</sup></a>, meaning they can't sell it until after a year.

-- There's no instantly massive release of a significant amount of the supply, but rather a 2M release per day.
+- There's no instantly massive release of a significant amount of the supply, but rather a 2M release per day (inflation).

 - The primary objective of CRV is to put LPs first.